Click here for the Late Montessori Registration Form (Montgomery Middle). The registration deadline is January 19 at 4:30 p.m.

 School aged children can enter the Montessori program in the September of the year they turn 5 years old.
 Students may also apply for the grade one program the September of the year they turn 6 years old.

 Registration for the Montessori program is on a random selection basis.
 Parents may indicate a school preference, however school organization and student placement is determined by school and district administrators taking into consideration a variety of factors.
-Registration information is available through the seven elementary schools and one middle school offering Montessori, advertisements placed in the local media prior to registration, or email: email@example.com
+Registration information is available through the seven elementary schools and two middle schools offering Montessori, advertisements placed in the local media prior to registration, or email: firstname.lastname@example.org

 The following schools offer the Montessori program: